Arthur B. Hodges Professor of Law

 - Harvard University, Cambridge, MA; A.B., History and Science, Magna Cum Laude, June 1987

-Dr. Lofaso is a prolific writer in the area of labor law and coal miner safety and has been published in numerous law reviews including the Harvard Law and Policy Review.
-Her textbook, Modern Labor Law in the Private and Public Sectors (Lexis Publishing with Harris, Slater, and Gregory) and her textbook, Mastering Labor Law (Carolina Academic Press with Secunda, Hirsch, and Slater), are the among the first U.S. labor-law-education books to treat both private and public-sector labor law.
+Dr. Lofaso is a prolific writer in the fields of labor law, work law jurisprudence, and coal mine safety and health and has been published in numerous law reviews including the Harvard Law and Policy Review.
+Her casebook, Modern Labor Law in the Private and Public Sectors (Lexis Publishing with Harris, Slater, and Garden), now in its second edition, and her textbook, Mastering Labor Law (Carolina Academic Press with Secunda, Hirsch, and Slater), are the among the first U.S. labor-law-education books to treat both private and public-sector labor law.

 - National Labor Relations Board, Washington, D.C.
 Senior Attorney, Supreme Court Branch, May 2004-January 2007